 I then decided that I needed additional opportunities to explore other philosophies and practices in the two fields I wished to pursue.
 I decided to explore the educational intervention practices and adaptations used in other countries.
 Now, I received my Associate Degree in Early Childhood Education in May 2015 and graduated with Honors.
 I am planning on attending UNO for Master in Special Education.
 My goal now is to have various teaching experiences and see in practice the various methodologies used in my field.

-Full-Time Assistant Teacher, Jonte’ Wilson
+Lead Teacher, Jonte’ Wilson

-Jonte’ Wilson is a local resident from Marrero, Louisiana currently residing in New Orleans.
-She grew up in a loving and a very family- oriented environment.
+Jonte’ Wilson is a local resident from Marrero, Louisiana, currently residing in New Orleans.
+She grew up in a loving and very family- oriented environment.
 Jonte’ is the youngest of 4 children, two older brothers and one older sister.
 She has two nephews and one niece, whom she loves and cares for deeply.
 Her mother is a woman she looks up to and still to this day strives to be like.
 Working at Abeona House has changed her view on child development.
-“Every day I am happy to walk in and see what the day holds for me; it is a learning experience, not just for the children but for me as well. “
+“Every day I am happy to walk in and see what the day holds for me; it is a learning experience, not just for the children but for me as well.

 Full-Time Assistant, Patrice Battiste